JakeCroz1/Java-Projects/Vote-App-Connected-Database/README.md

 # Survey Application
 ### Purpose:
-* The purpose of this applicatin is for taking a survey.
+* The purpose of this application is for taking a survey.
 ### Abilities:
 * The app has the ability to take, edit, and analyze the survey.
 ### Database: